How to Stream Mobile Games on twitch – The Ultimate Guide -

 Install the Reflector 3 app on your iOS or Android device, then use it to connect the Smartphone or tablet to a computer.
 On iPhones and iPads, use the AirDrop feature, while on Android phones, use the Cast option to connect the two devices.

 After successfully connecting your Smartphone to a computer, run the live streaming software on the computer.
-Choose Twitch as the destination for your live stream and add media sources to the software so that everything cast from your mobile device to the computer can be seen in OBS or any other live streaming software you may be using.
+Choose Twitch as your live stream destination and add media sources to OBS so everything cast from your mobile device to the PC may be watched.
 After you’ve added all of the media sources you want to your stream, click the Start Streaming button.

 Frequently Asked Questions